doolin/statustar/readme.md

 #### RSpec

+The main issue as of 3-20-2015 is that logging in users in certain specs isn't working, and I don't know why.
+Here are some things to try:

+* See if any other specs require logging in users.
+* Find out how many of the specs which fail are due to this signin problem.
+* Trace the control of flow manually where signing in works, then trace it through the spec to see what's different.

+RSpec upgrades:

 * (DONE) 2.9
 * (DONE) 2.99
 * 3.0
 * 3.x

+Other:

 * remove unneeded and pending specs

 #### Cucumber